-During the move process, there is always something that gets nicked up or a fix that your forgot you needed to do.
-You might have fix a few holes in the wall or stop a squeaky door from squeaking.
+During the move process, there is always something that gets nicked up or a fix that you forgot you needed to do.
+You might have fixed a few holes in the wall or stopped a squeaky door from squeaking.
 Put aside a box of small tools, like a few specialty wrenches and a toolbox full of essentials to handle those tiny jobs that are just waiting to poke their heads out.

 Wrap Up the Longer Tools in Blankets